cevou/openui5-redux-model/README.md

 easily change as you develop your application.
 The better approach is to use selectors with a defined API.
 This selectors are simple functions which get the current state passed as an argument and return data based on that.

-You can you selectors with the redux model.
+You can use selectors with the redux model.
 Just use the special binding syntax in your views.

 ```$xslt
 <Button text="{/selector/TestSelectorObject/selectorFunction}" />